pt-main/run/README.md

 go install github.com/pt-main/run@latest
 ```

-**run** is a global script manager that lets you add, remove, and run scripts in different languages with a single command.
+**run** is a script manager that lets you add, remove, and run scripts in different languages with a single command.
 Scripts are stored in `~/run/` and are accessible from any folder.

 ---